 3 cr The focus of this course is on the family as client.
 The framework for investigation and assessment is family systems theory combined with a development life-cycle approach.
-Cultural, ethnic, racial, religious, and socioeconomic variables that strongly influence family life are identified and analyzed.
-Advanced communication skills and critical thinking are emphasized as students are challenged to critique current family theory and research for the planning of nursing interventions with client families.
-Prerequisite: NUR 2111, NUR 2112 Spring
+Cultural, ethnic, racial, religious, and socioeconomic variables that strongly influence family life are analyzed.
+Advanced communication skills and critical thinking are emphasized as students are challenged to critique the best current evidence and family theory in delivering compassionate care to selected families that reflect patient and family preferences.
+A clinical practicum of 42 hourse is required.